-Craft4Smiles C.I.C. is a community that is passionate about paper crafting and mixed media and ensuring that as many people as possible have the opportunity to participate in the activities that have been of significant benefit to our own mental wellbeing.
-We specialize in paper crafting and mixed media work.
+Craft4Smiles C.I.C. is a community that is passionate about crafting and that is intent on ensuring that as many people as possible can participate in the activities that have been of significant benefit to our own wellbeing.
+We offer high quality paper crafting and mixed media courses, volunteering and tutor training.

-We are a Community Interest Company (C.I.C.), a limited company which operates to provide a benefit to the community we serve.
+We are a social enterprise and are incorporated as a Community Interest Company (C.I.C.), a limited company which operates to provide a benefit to the community.
 We are therefore 'not for profit’ with all profits made being invested in the organization.
-To find out more about the 'C.I.C.' model here.
+There is more about the 'C.I.C.' model here.

-To improve the mental health and wellbeing through crafting.
+To improve mental wellbeing through crafting and related activities.

 Connect… With the people around you.
 With family, friends, colleagues and neighbours.
 At home, work, school or in your local community.
 Think of these as the cornerstones of your life and invest time in developing them.
 Building these connections will support and enrich you every day.